 “You must be Thomas?
-Do you want to go and find our friendly crocodile?” were hardly the first words I expected to hear as I walked into a luxury hotel.
+Do you want to go and find our friendly crocodile?” were hardly the first words I expected to hear as I walked into the luxurious Polurrian on the Lizard hotel.

 But this welcome from the friendly, vibrant receptionist set the tone for what was to be a brilliant couple of days away.

-The ethos of the Polurrian Bay Hotel is that parents shouldn’t have to compromise on quality just because they are travelling with children.
+The ethos of the Polurrian on the Lizard Hotel is that parents shouldn’t have to compromise on quality just because they are travelling with children.
 I’d heard it lots before – pre parenthood – and hadn’t taken a blind bit of notice.

 Now with an energetic and inquisitive 17 month old in tow, those words are a mantra to live by when booking a break away.

-Perched on the cliffs of Cornwall’s Lizard Peninsula amongst 12 acres of landscaped gardens, the Polurrian Bay Hotel has views to die for across Mounts Bay and the Atlantic Ocean.
+Perched on the cliffs of Cornwall’s Lizard Peninsula amongst 12 acres of landscaped gardens, the Polurrian on the Lizard Hotel has views to die for across Mounts Bay and the Atlantic Ocean.
 It is in a superb position to explore the best of what West Cornwall can offer.
 But to be honest, it’s what’s inside that counted for us.

-The Polurrian Bay is part of the Luxury Family Hotels collection, and I’d been lucky enough to visit one of its sister hotels in Dorset, so I had a certain level of expectation for this trip.
+I’d been lucky enough to stay at a former sister hotel of The Polurrian On the Lizard in Dorset.
+So I had a certain level of expectation for this trip.
 And with a welcome like that, I wasn’t disappointed.
 Everything is about the child.
 During check-in, all the questions were about Thomas, what he likes, what he would need during our stay, and how they could help.
 They didn’t even need to ask my name, I was Thomas’ mummy.
 And this was how it should be.
 Don’t get me wrong, the majority of guests staying were fully grown adults with their own names and identities, but if you were there with children, everything is a family affair.